 Beacon RCC runs a season-long handicap competition for members competing in time trials.
 Handicapping involves giving each rider in an event a time allowance, which is deducted from the actual time it takes him or her to complete the course.
 The idea of the handicap competition is to give everyone a chance of winning and to reward the rider who improves the most.
 A handsome trophy is awarded to the winner of the series.

 Beacon RCC runs a season of Time Trials under CTT regulations.
 The courses are indicated using code numbers – see the links on the calendar linked below for course descriptions and maps.
 For most up-to-date information on these events please visit the TT section of the club message board.

-Newcomers are welcome to take part in club TTs, as are guests who belong to other CTT-affiliated clubs.
+Newcomers are welcome to take part in club TTs, as are guests from other clubs.
 You will need to abide by the normal rules of the road and by CTT regulations.
 A signed parental consent form is required for any entrant who is under the age of 18.
 You will also need to be familiar with the course, because there are no direction signs or marshals.
 Aim to arrive at least 15 minutes before the start time in order to sign on.
 The entry fee for club time trials is £4 including the £3 CTT levy; entry fees for open events vary.